StandingPadAnimations/StandingPadAnimations.github.io/content/posts/new-years-2023.md

 I would also like to thank the people on the [**Erindale.xyz server**](https://discord.gg/erindale-xyz-314131871376080906), they're extremely friendly and talented (as I've shown in a couple of my other posts), and the community is welcoming even to Minecraft rendering.
 Words can not describe how grateful I am.

+And finally, I would like to thank anyone who has supported me over the past year.
+I couldn't have done it without you.

 Happy new year everyone!